Suge Knight: Prosecution on charges of voluntary manslaughter (2015–2017)

 On January 29, 2015, Knight crashed his car into two men, killing Terry Carter (his friend and co-founder of Heavyweight Records), and fled the scene in Compton, California.
 The second victim, filmmaker Cle Sloan, suffered multiple fractures in his ankles and head injuries.
 Witnesses said Knight followed the men to a burger stand parking lot after an argument on the Straight Outta Compton film set, and that the collision looked intentional.
 Security footage video showed Knight running over both men.
 Knight said he acted in self-defense.

 In March 2015, Knight was hospitalized after he told a judge that he was suffering from blindness and other complications.
 Knight fired attorneys handling his murder case and said he was receiving inadequate medical treatment while in custody.
 The same month, a court set bail for his release for US$25 million.
 Knight collapsed in court shortly after the bail setting was announced.
 On April 16, 2015, Knight's bail was reduced to US$10 million.
 In July 2015, Knight's lawyer said that Knight might have a brain tumor on the same day that Knight's request for lower bail was refused.
 In January 2016, Knight changed counsel in his murder trial for a fourth time.
 In May 2016, three attorneys replaced the two hired earlier in the year.
 In July 2016, the judge denied Knight's motion to reveal the identities of several key prosecution witnesses, citing Knight's long history of violence.
 Knight became emotional after the ruling, stating that because of his health problems, he will die in jail.
-In March 2017, Knight was hospitalized after suffering from blood clots, a condition that had been affecting him for two years by that time.
+In March 2017, Knight was hospitalized after suffering from blood clots, a condition that had been affecting him for two and a half years by that time.
 Knight's hospitalization delayed the trial to September 2018.

 When September arrived, Knight pleaded no contest to voluntary manslaughter.
 The judge sentenced Knight to 28 years in prison: 22 years for running over the victim and 6 years because it was Knight's third strike under California's three-strikes law.
-As of February 2023, Knight is incarcerated at RJ Donovan Correctional Facility in San Diego, and will not be eligible for parole until October 2034.
+As of March 2023, Knight is incarcerated at RJ Donovan Correctional Facility in San Diego, and will not be eligible for parole until October 2034.